03-Abhi/test-repo/README.md

         export const fetchAllGtgSquads = async () => {
           try {
-            // Assuming qa_ops has an endpoint like /api/v1/constants/all-gtg-squads
             // that returns: { "squadsString": "accessibility,app_automate,app_live,..." }
             const response = await apiClient.get('/constants/all-gtg-squads');
             // The backend might return it as a string, so split if necessary